osi1880vr/prompt_quill/README.md

 Here you find just the code to run the UI or to insert data into your instance of the vector store.

+There is no hardcoded need to use Docker at all, I understand this scares a lot of people.
+Docker is only here as it is a convenient way to run the vector stores, but it is easy to run them without docker too.
+Prompt Quill itself does not need Docker to run.

 # Features